Nishiokoppe, Hokkaido

 Friday, March 20 (national holiday)

-Forest Museum “Mokumu” was bustling with visitors.
+Forest Museum “Mokumu” was buzzing with visitors.

 Wooden craft maker Sasaki Kogei